 |Day 6||Wine Tasting in St. Emilion & Pomerol||Bordeaux|

 Bonjour and welcome to Paris!
 Your adventure begins with your first taste of French hospitality when a chauffeur picks you up from the airport and shuttles you into the city for a personal welcome at your hotel.
-Spend the day exploring the neighborhood around your hotel, with personalized suggestions by your local specialist.
+Spend the day exploring the neighborhood around your hotel with personalized suggestions from your local specialist.

 You'll spend today like a local in the hip neighborhood of Le Marais.
 This neighborhood has played an important part in French history since the 13th Century when the Order of the Temple constructed a fortified church, an edifice that inspired the construction of a number of beautiful religious buildings and churches, and later, the epicenter of the Parisian Jewish community.
-Get to know the district by foot after you enjoy a classic breakfast of cafe au lait and a buttered tartine or, of course, a perfect croissant.
-Alongside centuries-old synagogues, you'll find high-end fashion boutiques, dining hotspots, art galleries, and LGBT run businesses.
+Get to know the district on foot after you enjoy a classic breakfast of café au lait and a buttered tartine or, of course, a perfect croissant.
+Alongside centuries-old synagogues, you'll find high-end fashion boutiques, dining hotspots, art galleries, and LGBT-run businesses.